glouppe/info8002-large-scale-data-systems/lecture6.md

 - Master keeps up to date through *hearbeat* messages.
 - A chunkserver has the **final word** over what chunks it stores.

-.exercice[What does this design decision simplify?]
+.exercise[What does this design decision simplify?]

 ---